R-A-Khan/R-A-Khan/README.md

 </div>

 ### Hi there, I'm Ramsha. 👋
-Welcome there to my github!
+Welcome to my github!
 I've recently curated public repositories of my code from my PhD and postdoctoral projects.
 Don't hesitate to contact me if you'd like to chat about them!

 ### :woman_technologist: About Me :